openvinotoolkit/openvino_tensorflow/examples/README.md

 * Virtualenv 16.0.0 or higher
 * Patchelf 0.9

-For running C++ examples, we need to build a TensorFlow framework from source since examples have a dependency on the TensorFlow libraries.
 Run the following commands to build openvino_tensorflow with samples:

 ```bash
 $ cd <path-to-your-cloned-openvino_tensorflow-repository>